colltoaction/colltoaction/README.md

-Building systems for graphical programming 👋🏼
+> _Types?
+Where we're going, we don't need types!_

+Hi, I'm Coll 👋🏼.
 I'm an independent researcher and software engineer.
 My interests lie at the intersection of Math and Computing with Category Theory.

-> Types?
-Where we're going, we don't need types!

 ---